andyegli/daysave.app/docs/md_aeg/daysave_user_stories.md

 - As a mobile user, I want offline caching of recent content.

 as a Admin I
-- would like to suspend and user_prfile to prevent a user from authenticating
+- would like to suspend/reactivate a user_prfile to prevent a user from authenticating
 - like to archive a user profile retaining data but preventing changes
 - would like to be able to remove and userprofile removing all userdata associated with a profile
 - would kike to have a overview of all submissions